yunsoul/design/AstSemantics.md

 unsigned.
 The interpretation of these types is determined by individual operations.

+Also note that there is no need for a `void` type; function signatures use [sequences of types](Calls.md) to describe their return values, so a `void` return type is represented as an empty sequence.

 ### Local Types

 *Local types* are a superset of the basic types, adding the following: